 - Hide the self-view feature in your conferencing platform — to make sure your complete focus is on the candidate.
 In addition to being able to assess the candidates more closely, you’ll also appear more engaged and interested.

-Tip #5: Look beyond the skills
+Tip #5: Look beyond the hard skills

 During interviews, you’re probably used to predominantly focusing on the skillset of the candidate and their IQs.